evry-bergen/knative-workshop/labs/0-setup/README.md

-# Lab 0: Knative Install
+# Lab 0: Knative Setup

 This guide walks you through the installation of the latest version of all Knative components using pre-built images.